petereijgermans11/progressive-web-app/README.md

 # Code for the FE Guild 2019 PWA Workshop

-This repository contains the solution for the FE Guild 2019 PWA Workshop code labs.
+If you didn't do it already: Fork and then Clone the following repository: https://github.com/The-Guide/fe-guild-2019-pwa.git This repository contains the solution for the FE Guild 2019 PWA Workshop code labs.

 ## How to Use